leynos/lag-complexity/docs/lag-complexity-function-design.md

   golden snapshot; any discrepancies will fail the test, immediately flagging unintended changes in behaviour from modifications to heuristics, models, or normalization logic.
+- The snapshots are stored as newline-delimited JSON at `tests/golden/traces.jsonl`.
+- The heuristic baseline is implemented by `HeuristicComplexity`, combining depth and ambiguity signals with the `scope` component temporarily fixed at zero until a dedicated estimator is introduced.
 - **Provider and Feature Flag Integration:** Specific integration tests will be compiled only when certain feature flags are enabled (e.g., `#[cfg(feature = "provider-api")]`).
 These tests will ensure that API-based